 What, how much and when your dog eats will tell you a lot about their overall state of wellness.
 The following article discusses the eating habits of dogs – as well as common feeding habits – and what they mean and what they can cause in the long run.

 Healthy dogs (and most healthy people, for that matter) love to eat.
 Dogs, however, don’t savor their food; they eat quickly and with great gusto, as this is a response borne over thousands of years of pack evolution.
 Dogs in packs – even those in loving and close packs – eat their food as though it is going to be stolen in a millisecond.
 Dogs still possess this instinct, so when they don’t demonstrate this behavior at their mealtimes, there is likely something wrong.
-Here are a few things that could be altering your dog’s eating habits.
+Here are a few things that could be altering your dog’s eating habits, including factors like changes in their diet, dental issues, health problems, and even distractions like bully sticks for dogs.

 - Illness.
 This is the first assumption you should make if your dog no longer appears to want to eat their food.
 Consult a veterinarian immediately if your pup’s appetite diminishes significantly.